HART3301 Manet and the French Avant-Garde

 - Students are able to (1) analyse the formal and technical qualities of the work of Manet and his circle; (2) locate these artworks within the broader historical, cultural and political context of the late nineteenth century; (3) engage debates concerning Manet's relationship to both Realism and Impressionism; (4) employ effective research skills, including the use of primary and secondary materials; (5) construct a compelling and well-structured argument in a written paper; (6) demonstrate critical thought and cogent analysis through oral communication; and (7) engage critically with pertinent texts to make historic and theoretical arguments.

-- Typically this unit is assessed in the following ways: (1) short essay; (2) research paper; and (3) oral assessment.
+- Indicative assessments in this unit are as follows: (1) short essay; (2) research paper; and (3) discursive learning.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.